charlyoleg/Cnc25D/docs/cnc25d_api.rst

 2.1. cnc_cut_outline purpose
 ----------------------------
-If you work with 3-axis CNC, your free XY-path gets actually some constraints due to the reamer diameter.
+If you work with 3-axis CNC, your free XY-path gets actually some constraints due to the router_bit diameter.
 Real inner angle can not be manufacture and must be replaced either by a smoothed angle or an enlarged angle.

 .. image:: images/inner_angle_for_3_axis_cnc.png